Research facilities

 CCIT Antenna Array

 An array of 10 GNSS antennas is located above the CCIT Navigation Laboratory.
 Signals from these antennas are distributed to workstations in the laboratory below and are used for GNSS acquisition, tracking, positioning and error research.
-Pillar W2 also serves as a reference point for the international GNSS Service Multi-GNSS Experiment (MBEX).
+Pillar W2 also serves as a reference point for the International GNSS Service Multi-GNSS Experiment (MGEX).